Floydlang/floyd/Notes/Floyd code 1.0.markdown

 # FUNCTIONS
 Functions in Floyd are pure, or referential transparent.
 This means they can only read their input arguments and constants, never read or modify anything else that can change.
-It's not possible to call a function that returns different values at differenttimes, like get_time().
+It's not possible to call a function that returns different values at different times, like get_time().

 Function always have the same syntax, no matter if they are member functions of a struct, a constructor or a free function.